knative/docs/docs/install/knative-with-operators.md

 __From source code__:

-You can also install Knative Operators from source using `ko`.
+You can also install Knative Operator from source using `ko`.

 1. Install the [ko](https://github.com/google/ko) build tool.
 1. Download the source code using the following command: